-The 2019 exhibition runs from April 25 to October 6 (daily, 11am to 6pm) and features the work, Turisti (Tourists), by the Italian artist, Maurizio Cattelan, on loan from the Collezione Prada.
+The 2019 exhibition ran from April 25 to October 6 (daily, 11am to 6pm) and featured the work, Turisti (Tourists), by the Italian artist, Maurizio Cattelan, on loan from the Collezione Prada.

-Fifteen stuffed pigeons perch on the decorated cornices of the temple’s interior, a witty and thought-provoking reference that alludes to the tourist invasion of Venice and related issues.
+Fifteen stuffed pigeons perched on the decorated cornices of the temple’s interior, a witty and thought-provoking reference that alluded to the tourist invasion of Venice and related issues.

 How to get to the Theseus Temple